Tkko/Flutter_dismissible_page/README.md

 </div>

-Flutter package to navigate to page that is dismissed by swipe gestures, with Hero style animations, Inspired by FB, IG stories.
+Flutter package to navigate to the page that is dismissed by swipe gestures, with Hero style animations, Inspired by FB, IG stories.

 ## Features: